 Our children discovered the joy of performing and theatre play after attending the workshop conducted by Act 3 International.
-Here, Our Parenting World is very honoured and pleased to be able to interview Ruby Lim-Yang who is the Co-Founder and Artistic Director of ACT 3 International, Singapore’s leading Arts company for the young!
+Our Parenting World team is pleased to be able to interview Ruby Lim-Yang who is the Co-Founder and Artistic Director of ACT 3 International, Singapore’s leading Arts company for the young!

 1. At what age do you think we can start our kids in performing/stage acting?